bnosac/pattern.nlp/README.md

 ## Installation

 First install Python version 2.5+ (not version 3) and the pattern package (https://github.com/clips/pattern).
+Mark that the pattern package is released under the BSD license.

 ```
 pip install pattern
 ```

-Make sure the location of Python is into the PATH and proceed by installing the R package as follows:
+Make sure the location of Python is into the PATH and proceed by installing the R package pattern.nlp as follows:

 ```
 devtools::install_github("bnosac/pattern.nlp", args = "--no-multiarch")